Danue1/danube/README.md

 ## Special Thanks

-This language was named Danube by @thehighestend !
+This language was named Danube by [@thehighestend](https://github.com/thehighestend)!

 ## License